cynthiatreger/az-routing-guide-ep5-nva-routing-2-0/README.md

     4. Traffic is forwarded to the branches.
 - On-Prem => Spoke1VM (destination = 10.1.1.4): the Concentrator NVA routing table directs the traffic towards Spoke1VM to its NIC, containing a *User* entry pointing to the FW NVA NIC, where default VNET peering routing will take the traffic to the Spoke1VM directly.

-Compared to the solution proposed in Episode #4, the ARS manages the Spoke VMs routing, limiting the need of UDRs to the FW NVA and the Conczentrator NVA only.
+Compared to the solution proposed in Episode #4, the ARS manages the Spoke VMs routing, limiting the need of UDRs to the FW NVA and the Concentrator NVA only.
 However this solution goes against the dynamic routing principles of BGP, requiring to enforce all the VNET ranges and the BGP learnt On-Prem prefixes with UDRs, in numbers that can quickly build up.

 ## 5.3.2.
 Chained NVAs, ARS and VxLAN

 ### 5.3.2.1.
-Tunneling technique
+Tunnelling technique

 Instead of implementing UDRs to provide data-plane connectivity between the FW NVA and the Concentrator NVA for all the individual Spoke ranges and On-Prem prefixes, we can also consider using a tunnel between these 2 NVAs and between which there is already default VNET connectivity.
 BGP will get established inside this tunnel.